Kodi Jacques

 Kodi Jacques (born 27 September 2000) is an Australian rules footballer who has played for Richmond and Essendon in the AFL Women's (AFLW).

+Career

 Jacques signed with Richmond during the first period of the 2019 expansion club signing period in August.
 She made her debut against at Ikon Park in the opening round of the 2020 season.

 In March 2023, Jacques was traded to Essendon in exchange for a second round pick.
 She was delisted at the end of the 2024 season.

-Jacques' partner is AFLW player Tayla Harris.
+Jacques was previously in a relationship with AFLW player Tayla Harris.